Assentia/serverless-ml-inferencing-with-tensorflow-lite-and-aws-lambda-tutorial/README.md

 This GitHub repository contains the resources to support the "Serverless ML Inferencing with TensorFlow Lite and AWS Lambda" blog post on [dev.to](dev.to).

-To get started with the Jupter notebook locally, run:
+To get started with the Jupyter notebook locally, run:

 ```bash
 git clone https://github.com/Assentia/serverless-ml-inferencing-with-tensorflow-lite-and-aws-lambda-tutorial.git